 (De Bello Gallico VI: 18, trans.
 W. A. McDevitte and W. S. Bohn)

 It would have to be a god who had a paternal aspect, as well a wealth-giving god: Dis is short for Latin dives, riches, and pater obviously means “father”.
 Various writers have offered Cernunnos, Teutates, Sucellus, and Silvanus as answers.
 (Two Irish god, the Dagda and Donn, are also candidates – I will discuss them below.)

 Cernunnos and Others

 Cernunnos is the favourite of Anne Ross and Phyllis Fray Bober, since his posture, seated on the ground, cross-legged, and his ram-headed snake suggest an earth-god.
 On the Reims altar he has what looks like a sack of coins, suggesting riches.Teutates‘s name simply identifies him as a tribal god, which would be appropriate for the father of all, but many have thought his name was a title, like the Norse Freyr, whose name mean “Lord”.
 If “Teutates” is a title, then we’re left with the question of which god it applied to.

 Sucellus: The Hammer-God

-Two German images of Sucellus include a raven and a three-headed dog, which sounds a lot like an image of Dis Pater or Pluto.
-(The three-headed dog is how you tell Hades from Zeus or Poseidon, along with the staff or bident he carries for driving dead spirits like sheep.)
+Sucellus was the god with the big hammer and barrel, presumably a god of plenty.
+But two German images of him include a raven and a three-headed dog.
+The three-headed dog is how you tell Hades from Zeus or Poseidon, along with the staff or bident he carries for driving dead spirits like sheep.
 The raven and dog were both chthonic animals in Celtic mythology as well.